Viscous coupling unit: Vehicles

 Viscous couplings are used as the center differential in some four-wheel-drive (4WD) vehicles.

 The first mass-produced viscous couplings for a permanent 4WD off-road-capable vehicle were in the AMC Eagle, which was produced from 1980 to 1988 model years.
-The AMC Eagle's single-speed model 119 New Process central differential used a viscous coupling filled with a liquid silicone-based material.
-It linked the front and rear differentials for quiet and smooth transfer of power to the axle with the greatest traction, on wet or dry pavement.
+American Motors Corporation (AMC) utilized a single-speed model 119 New Process central differential viscous coupling filled with a liquid silicone-based material.
+The unit permanently linked the front and rear axle differentials for quiet and smooth transfer of power to the axle with the greatest traction, on wet or dry pavement.

-Viscous couplings are used as the center differential in cars such as the Toyota Celica GT-Four, and also as a limited slip differential (LSD) in rear axles.
-They offer a cheaper way to implement four-wheel-drive than technologies like the mechanical-transfer Torsen differentials.
+Viscous couplings are used as the center differential in cars such as the Toyota Celica GT-Four, and also as a limited-slip differential (LSD) in rear axles.
+They offer a less expensive alternative for implementing four-wheel drive than technologies like the mechanical-transfer Torsen differentials.

 Volvo, Subaru, Land Rover, Vauxhall/Opel, and many others have also used viscous couplings in their drivelines at various times.
-They are now mostly superseded by electronically controlled devices.
+They are now mostly superseded by electronically-controlled devices.

-Attributions

-Tony Rolt is often credited with the original idea and development as applied to automatic couplings in vehicle transmission systems, particularly four-wheel drive, working with Freddie Dixon at the time.
-Ferguson Research and FF Developments were companies formed in the 1970s to commercialize much early work into 4WD systems and devices.

-It is thought that GKN Driveline owns any remaining worldwide patents today and offers several variants and combinations of viscous couplings integrated with other driveline components.